 A feed is a new type of item in ArcGIS that connects to external real-time data sources, ingests data, and makes it available for visualization, storage, and analysis.
 Feeds bring in data from either ArcGIS data sources such as feature layers, IoT cloud providers, web & messaging platforms or partner APIs (in this case Waze).

 To connect to the Waze for Cities data stream, you can use the HTTP –> HTTP Poller feed type under Web and Messaging.
 The HTTP Poller feed type allows you to send a request to a website or third party API to request data on a recurring basis.
 To get Waze alerts, enter the URL request to the Waze for Cities API.
-You should get details on this from Waze after joining the program, including your token and partner name.
-The request to Waze can be sent in this format:
+You will be able to obtain this URL from the Waze Partner Hub site.

 After entering the connection information, ArcGIS Velocity samples the data stream and derives the schema for you.